kanika1gupta/Walmart-Sales-analytics/README.md

 The major aim of this project is to gain insight into the sales data of Walmart from different perspectives to understand the different factors that affect sales of the different branches.

 This dataset contains sales transactions from three different branches of Walmart, respectively located in Mandalay, Yangon, and Naypyitaw.
-The data contains 17 columns and 1000 rows:
+The data contains 17 columns and 1000 rows.
+Various questions were answered while the analysis has been mentioned in a separate word file.